What a good shepherd taught me about mentoring teens

 That was my segue into John 10:1-18.
 A student raised his hand and answered.

-"Shepherds gather their sheep at the gate of an enclosure at the end of the day.
-Then, they check for the day's wounds, and minister to each one before sheltering them for the night.”
+"They gather their sheep at the gate of an enclosure, then check for the day's wounds before sheltering them at night.”

 That was many years ago, but my throat still catches when I think of it.

-A feeling of warmth came over me along with a clear thought—your home is full of “at the gate” moments with your teens.
+As my student shared how shepherd's minister to each sheep one by one, a clear thought came: your home is full of “at the gate” moments with your teens.

 Except, lately, it hadn’t been.